Source: Courtesy of Wikimedia Commons

 When Charles Fitzpatrick* was appointed chief justice of the Supreme Court of Canada in 1906, a by-election became necessary in the federal riding of Quebec.
 Seeking a businessman to represent the city’s interests, Laurier offered the nomination to Amyot.
 His campaign, which was widely supported by the upper echelons of the Liberal party both federally and provincially, was organized by Cyrille-Fraser Delâge, the member of the Legislative Assembly for the same riding, and was financed by Amyot himself.
 Rebelling against the autocratic manner in which Laurier had chosen the candidate, a number of Liberals refused, however, to rally around Amyot.
 Lorenzo Robitaille, the 24-year-old son of a Beauport businessman, ran as an independent Liberal.
 He and his supporters attacked Amyot, calling him, among other things, a rich industrialist, an employer who treated his workers harshly, and Laurier’s man.
 Robitaille won the backing of Armand La Vergne*, and then of Henri Bourassa*.
 The Nationalistes thus used the situation to enter the fray, in order to demonstrate their opposition to certain measures taken by the Laurier government and to embarrass the party leadership.
 Memorable mass meetings drew the protagonists of both camps, raising the level of the debate and transforming a by-election that should have been run off quietly into a popularity contest between Laurier and Liberals loyal to him and the Nationalistes clustered around Bourassa.
 Clearly overtaken by events, Amyot struggled on to the end, but on 23 October he had to concede defeat by 388 votes.
 In December 1911 the premier of Quebec, Sir Lomer Gouin, with whom he was closely associated, appointed him legislative councillor for the division of La Durantaye.

 Because of his success in industry and his political connections, Amyot was picked in January 1922 to take up the formidable challenge of saving the Banque Nationale, which had opened at Quebec in 1860, from bankruptcy.
-After a period of strong growth during World War I, the bank found itself in a precarious position, mainly because of the financial problems of the Machine Agricole Nationale Limitée, a company in Montmagny run by Charles-Abraham Paquet*.
+After a period of strong growth during the First World War, the bank found itself in a precarious position, mainly because of the financial problems of the National Farming Machine Limited, a company in Montmagny run by Charles-Abraham Paquet* [see Napoléon Lavoie*].
 The firm had prospered as a result of the war economy, but when it tried to switch to producing farm implements, it experienced serious difficulties.
-In 1922 it had to obtain loans from the Banque Nationale totalling $5 million.
+In late 1921 it obtained between $3.8 and $4.5 million in advances from the Banque Nationale.
 This growing financial burden, along with a marked decrease in deposits from which the caisses populaires had in particular gained, posed a threat to the bank’s survival.
 Such was the situation in 1922, when four new directors were elected: Amyot, who also became president of the bank, Joseph-Herman Fortier, Sir Georges Garneau*, and Charles-Edmond Taschereau, the brother of Premier Louis-Alexandre Taschereau*.
 Scarcely had Amyot taken up office when he was obliged, with Gouin’s support, to make an urgent request to the federal minister of finance for a loan of $2.5 million.
 Unable to offer sufficient security, he received only $1 million, and he also failed in his bid for increased federal government deposits.

 Throughout this period Amyot had continued his cautious management of Dominion Corset.
 In 1901 it had about 320 employees and was producing 175 dozen corsets a day (in 125 different models) and 8,000 to 10,000 cardboard boxes.
 By the end of the first decade of the 20th century, its output had a total value of $500,000, of which roughly a third was sold in Ontario, 15 per cent in Montreal, 45 per cent in the rest of Quebec, the Maritimes, and western Canada, and 6 to 7 per cent in Australia and New Zealand.
 Sales rose from $560,000 in 1909 to more than $1 million in 1913, reaching $1.6 million in 1918 and $2.6 million the following year.
 This remarkable growth made it necessary in 1909 to expand the plant, but on 27 May 1911 it was devastated by a fire that destroyed part of the neighbourhood.
 Despite losses of $250,000, Amyot immediately rebuilt the factory, making it larger than ever.
-In the absence of internal accounting data, the company’s performance in subsequent years is not clearly known.
-Information gathered by the Dominion Bureau of Statistics confirms, however, that Dominion Corset increasingly dominated an industry that was tending to level off.
+In the absence of internal accounting data, the company’s performance in some subsequent years is known only through the company’s minutes.
+Between 1911 and 1915 returns ranged from $100,000 to $200,000 per annum and rose noticeably afterwards.
+Information gathered by the Dominion Bureau of Statistics confirms that Dominion Corset increasingly dominated an industry that was tending to level off.

 Demanding but fair in his dealings with his employees, Amyot had brought his two sons into the business, beginning in 1906.
 Horatio, who had become deaf following surgery, was involved in the company’s operations in Toronto, western Canada, and then Montreal.
 Adjutor, the elder, also worked at finding new markets, especially in Australia and New Zealand and later England.
 Georges-Élie’s strong personality and thorough knowledge of the business world, however, left little room for Adjutor, who helped his father in the overall management but had little to do with day-to-day operations, which were entrusted instead to managers and accountants, including Pinsonneault.
 After putting in place an advantageous capital structure through various financial and legal transactions, Georges-Élie handed over control of Dominion Corset to Adjutor in 1924 through a private agreement.
 He transferred 11,499 of the 21,000 shares issued and subscribed, which were added to the 6,050 shares Adjutor already held, with the authority, however, to reduce the capital by selling them back to the company.
 In December of that year Adjutor conveyed all his shares except one to his father in trust, to be held until the latter’s death, but this agreement was cancelled in 1929.
 These manoeuvres ensured that Adjutor would inherit the business.

-In 1928, to guarantee the distribution and preservation of the capital investment, Amyot drew up a will reflecting his own image – all of a piece and absolutely solid – dividing among his heirs, with the exception of Adjutor, the usufruct from a capital that would amount to some $5.5 million, distributable on the death of the last of his grandchildren.
+In 1928, to guarantee the distribution and preservation of the capital investment, Amyot drew up a will reflecting his own image – all of a piece and absolutely solid.
+It divided among his heirs, with the exception of Adjutor, the usufruct from a capital that would amount to some $5.5 million, distributable on the death of the last of his grandchildren.
 Including Dominion Corset, the Amyot empire was worth, in 1930, at least $8 million in pre-Depression dollars and it constituted one of the great fortunes of Quebec City at that time.

 Georges-Élie Amyot died suddenly in Palm Beach on 28 March 1930.
 In the ensuing days, the arrival of his body and the magnificent funeral attracted the political and commercial elite of Quebec City.
 Amyot was buried on 3 April in the cemetery of Notre-Dame de Belmont, in a marble mausoleum he had had prepared in 1908, as befitted the remarkable success of a French-speaking Quebec industrialist who had become a financier and entrepreneur on a continental scale.